Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus

 The proposed method focuses on the total production ratios of $\PgL\PagL$ and $\PgSm\PagL$ pairs.
-While the masses of the $\PgL$ and $\PagL$ hyperons can be easily identified by the charged decay channel, the reconstruction of the $\PgSm\rightarrow \pi^+n$ decay will be complicated by the required neutron detection.
+The masses of the $\PgL$ and $\PagL$ hyperons can be easily reconstructed by the charged decay channel.
+The identification of the $\PgSm\rightarrow \pi^-n$ decay channel, which dominates with 99.8\%, will be more challenging.
+At \panda, about 2.7\% of the $\Sigma^-$ tracks can be reconstructed by the micro vertex detector.
+The $\Sigma^-$ can be identified by a kinematic fit including the $\Sigma^--\pi^-$ decay vertex and the associated hit of the neutron in the calorimeter.
 The reduced \PgSm\ mass resolution will of course increase the background for $\PgSm\PagL$ pairs.
 Nevertheless, in the double ratio, many systematic effects will cancel.
 Furthermore, $\Pap$--p and $\Pap$--d interactions will provide important points of reference.

-At \panda a reconstruction efficiency of 30\%, 30\%, and 2\% is expected for $\PgL$, $\PagL$, and $\PgSm$, respectively \cite{phdthesisSchupp}.
+At \panda a reconstruction efficiencies of 30\%, 30\%, and 2\% are expected for $\PgL$, $\PagL$, and $\PgSm$, respectively \cite{phdthesisSchupp}.
 Even with a moderate average interaction rate of 2$\cdot$10$^6$s$^{-1}$, the statistical precision shown in \autoref{tab:skin} e.g. for calcium can be reached in about half a day running for each isotope.
 Although the additional background particularly for the $\PgSm$ may require somewhat larger measuring periods, this estimate demonstrates the large potential of this method for a precision study at an antiproton storage ring.